berarma/new-lg4ff/README.md

 # new-lg4ff

-Experimental new Logitech Force Feedback module for driving wheels
+Experimental Logitech Force Feedback module for driving wheels

-This driver implements all possible FF effects for Logitech wheels, except the Logitech G920 that should already support them.
+This driver implements all possible FF effects for Logitech wheels, except the Logitech G920 that should already support them by hardware.

 ## Differences with the in-tree module